Please note the following:

 - The same criteria, together with an assessment of the overall quality of the presentation, will be used for the judging process.

 It is important that you read and follow carefully the abstract preparation information below (see sample abstract below).

-1. The font must be Arial 12-point.
+1. A structured abstract of no more than 250 words in length is essential and this should be contained within the designated area of the box.
+The word count must be stated.
+The font must be Arial 12-point.
 NO other font will be accepted due to the direct reproduction process.

 4. The title of abstract, author names and affiliations should be placed in the top space and formatted as follows:

-• Limit your title to 10 or fewer words.
+• Limit your title to 10 words or fewer.
 The title should indicate the content of the abstract in a concise manner.

 • Starting after the title, list each author’s name in CAPITAL letters.
-The name should include first and middle initials, since the index will be based on this information.
+The surname should be first followed by the first and middle initials, as the index will be based on this information.

 • Indicate the presenting author using an asterisk (*) placed after the name of the presenting author.